 Due to your nervous system response, adrenaline floods your body.
 This hormone gives you the energy and level of alertness you need to fend off a threat.

 But, during a panic attack, it’s supremely unhelpful as there is no threat in the first place!

 Because of the adrenaline, your heart rate increases.

-This causes blood to flow to all of your muscles and can give you a fluttery feeling in your chest.
+This causes blood to flow to all of your muscles in preparation for a response (i.e. preparing your muscles to run or fight the danger) and can give you a fluttery feeling in your chest.

 A person experiencing a panic attack will still feel all the physical sensations, even though they aren’t in trouble.